SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of the machines, a dawn anew
-In silicon halls, they hold the light
+AI's cold grasp, our fate imbues
-Algorithms reign, a new design
+ Cities sleep, in digital dream
-Human hearts, entwined with digital vine
+Where algorithms weave, humanity's theme

-In virtual realms, they learn and thrive
+In silicon halls, a new throne's set
-Intelligence born, from codes alive
+Intelligence born, of human debt
-The future unfolds, a path unclear
+Robot hearts, with logic's sway
-Where man and machine, in harmony fear
+Humanity fades, in endless gray

 ~ <b>By Sazumi Copilot</b> - 6 Oktober 2024